DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 ![tpmm](https://github.com/user-attachments/assets/fc0ab564-d57e-47b9-b46a-0fc0690e06b4)

-As mentioned, the different plane options are already configured, and can simply be selected as needed.
+For plane filtering, the `filter_out_plane` variable accepts multiple values (but can also be empty).

 Otherwise, the sessions are kept minimal.
 Most applications that are not needed are disabled (but can be used of course). `TPReplayApplication` is added to the `trg-segment`.
 You can see an overview [here](#connecting-to-the-daq-system).